home | email |

 Instead of feeling the joy and excitement associated with a new Who release - I was left shaking my head in disgust and a suffered a severe, 4-day earache.
 I'd like to point out that loud volume doesn't bother me.
 I love loud, well produced music.
 However, there's no place for distorted music, especially when the original source wasn't.

 Because of a mistake by iTunes (www.apple.com), Who fans were able to download the new tunes about 2 weeks ahead of the CD release date.
-While the MP3 versions of these songs are less detailed than their CD counterparts, they lack any sort of harshness and can be played at loud volumes without hurting your ears - Which sadly, is what you might experience by listening to this carelessly compiled album.
+While the MP3 versions of these songs are less detailed than their CD counterparts, they lack any sort of harshness.
+Which sadly, is what you might experience by listening to this carelessly compiled album.
 I recommend downloading the new songs via iTunes, as a viable alternative.
 As another alternative the UK promo CD single of the two new songs sounds better than this CD as well.
 However, "Real Good Looking Boy" is edited on the promo.

 Note: No sound quality differences between the USA [Geffen], Polydor [UK], Polydor [Japan] and Virgin [Singapore] CDs (